abbodi1406/C2R-R2V-AIO/README.md

-# Office Click-to-Run Retail-to-Volume AIO
+# Office Click-to-Run Retail-to-Volume

-- A standalone fork of C2R-R2V,
+- A standalone fork of old `C2R-R2V.cmd`,
-where cleanospp.exe is embedded in the script and get extracted upon execution using powershell,
+where CleanOffice.ps1 and xrm.ps1 are embedded in the script and get executed using powershell,
 which makes it easier to move and distribute the script alone

 - Convert already-installed Office ClickToRun licensing from Retail to Volume